apache/cordova-docs/docs/en/edge/guide/getting-started/ios/index.md

 - **Locate** your new project folder that you just created
 - **Launch** the .xcodeproj file in the folder

+**Note:**
+Starting with Cordova 2.2, the project will have a copy of CordovaLib within it instead of having a dependency on the copy of CordovaLib from your Cordova installation.

+If you would like your project to depend directly on your Cordova installation's version of CordovaLib, you can use:
+`./create --shared`, or change the project reference after creation using:
+`./update_cordova_subproject path/to/you/project`.

 Deploy to Simulator
 -------------------